Tierpsy/WellCropper/README.md

 ```

 ## Notes
 - For Apple Silicon, use `--encoder apple`
 - For NVIDIA GPUs, use `--encoder nvidia`
-- For maximum compatibility, use `--encoder cpu`
+- For maximum compatibility, use `--encoder cpu` or do not use that at all
 - The script is designed to work with videos with a specific directory structure and naming convention,
 where each videos are located in subfolders named as {plate_id + "." + Camera ID}.
 Well names are read based on "mwp_mapping" from the JSON file,
 which contains the well layout information source.